 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Georgia Public Telecommunications Commission's basic financial statements.
-The Schedule of Revenues and Expenditures-Budget and Actual (Schedule 1) on page 41 is presented for purposes of additional analysis and not a required part of the basic financial statements.
+The Schedule of Revenues and Expenditures-Budget and Actual-General Fund (Schedule 2) on page 51 is presented for purposes of additional analysis and is not a required part of the basic financial statements.

-The Schedule of Revenues and Expenditures-Budget and Actual (Schedule 1) is the responsibility of management and is derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting or other records used to prepare the financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedule of Revenues and Expenditures-Budget and Actual (Schedule 1) is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The Schedule of Revenues and Expenditures-Budget and Actual-General Fund (Schedule 2) is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Schedule of Revenues and Expenditures-Budget and Actual-General Fund (Schedule 2) is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.